skywalker0803r/ppo_pytorch_car_caring/README.md

 - [gym 0.10](https://github.com/openai/gym)

 ## Method
 Every action will be repeated for 8 frames.
 To get velocity information, state is defined as adjacent 4 frames in shape (4, 96, 96).

 Use a two heads FCN to represent the actor and critic respectively.

-The actor outputs £\, £] for each actin as the parameters of Beta distribution.
+The actor outputs α\, β] for each actin as the parameters of Beta distribution.

 <div align=center><img src="img/network.png" width="30%" /></div>

 To train the agent, run```python train.py --render --vis``` or ```python train.py --render``` without tensorboard.